-As I read this book I actually got so overwhelmed that I had to keep putting the book down to calm myself.
+As I read this book, I actually got so overwhelmed that I had to keep putting the book down to calm myself.

-After reading Jimmy Gownley’s life story, ‘Amelia Rules’ makes a lot more sense.
-It’s kind of like he poured his whole self into the characters.
+After reading Jimmy Gownleys life story, Amelia Rules makes much more sense.
+Its kind of like he poured his whole self into the characters.
 Or maybe not like that.
 The way his stories and drawings are, they are just too amazing to explain in mere words.

-As a cartoonist myself, this story really got to me and reading Jimmy Gownleys origin story made me think on my origin story.
-I always loved to draw as a little kid (mostly stick figures) but I really started to take off when I discovered Calvin and Hobbes.
-It was in 5thgrade that I decided I wanted to be a cartoonist.
-I started out by drawing my own spoof of ‘Calvin and Hobbes’ which I called ‘Halle and Carrie’, Halle being a human girl and Carrie being a kangaroo (I have no idea why a kangaroo).
+As a cartoonist myself, this story really got to me, and reading Jimmy Gownleys origin story made me think about my origin story.
+I always loved drawing as a little kid (mostly stick figures), but I really started to take off when I discovered Calvin and Hobbes.
+It was in 5th grade that I decided I wanted to be a cartoonist.
+I started by drawing my own spoof of Calvin and Hobbes, which I called Halle and Carrie.
+Halle was a human girl, and Carrie was a kangaroo (I have no idea why a kangaroo).
 I had to start somewhere.
 And my origin story is still in progress.
 Ive just finished writing my own childrens book featuring my own characters.
-It was a long stressful journey but I did it.
-I’m getting back from the publisher a week from today.
-Here’s what the front and back cover is going to look like.
+It was a long stressful journey, but I did it.
+Heres what the front and back cover is going to look like.

 Ive already started drawing a sequel which will probably be published next year if Im lucky.

-This weeks’ Weird but True Fact about Comics
+This weeks Weird but True Fact about Comics

-Artist Charles M. Schulz created nearly 18,000 “Peanuts” comic strips.
+Artist Charles M. Schulz created nearly 18,000 Peanuts comic strips.